Anup710/calm-notebooks/Karpathy/tokenizer/readme.md

 - Why should I prefer to use YAML over JSON with LLMs? __Tokenization__.<br>
 - Why is LLM not actually end-to-end language modeling? __Tokenization__.<br>
 - What is the real root of suffering? __Tokenization__.<br>

+In this repo we cover the besics of .encode() and .decode() functions used in tokenization through the lens of tiktoken in depth, and in sentencepiece, at a high level.